Mario-CyberS/RaspbPi-as-mini-Firewall-NAT-Gateway/README.md

 ```bash
 sudo systemctl restart dnsmasq
 ```
-Now your Windows PC (connected to Pi via Ethernet)
+Now your Windows PC is connected to wifi (connected to Pi via Ethernet)

 ---